Josip007/React---web-chat-app/README.md

 # Getting Started with Create React App

 This project is simple web chat app using React
+User first need to enter his name and choose avatar, after that he can send messages to other users.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).